mutaimwiti/rbactl/examples/postgres/README.md

 ## Test manually (using Postman)

 In order to make the requests you must set the Authorization header.
-This should be an integer from 1 to 4 which are the ids of the users that are currently hard-coded on the app.
+This should be an integer representing the id of any of the users of the users that are seeded on the app.
+Ideally the ids will be either 1, 2, 3 or 4 if you seeded the data once without reversing the seed.
+For some of the requests to give relevant results you will need to have migrated the schema and seeded data.
 Make the following requests:

 1. `GET article`
 2. `GET article/:id`